 This graph is based on global data recently collected by Gallup World Poll and analyzed for the influence of GDP on human feelings (including love) (see Economic Growth and Subjective Well-Being: Reassessing the Easterlin Paradox,, Betsey Stevenson Justin Wolfers, Wharton School, University of Pennsylvania, 2008; in particular, see Table 6 and Figure 22).
 The scatter plot supports the authors' net assessment: "It would seem that material wealth reinforces love when it is required to meet basic human needs.
 Beyond this point, additional increases in material wealth have little or no influence on feelings love and other indicators of human well-being."

-Genuine Progress Indicator, also apply at the global level.
+This confirms that the results of other similar studies, including the classical Genuine Progress Indicator, also apply at the global level.
 In brief, the gift of love is non-negotiable, and the web-gift of love even less so.
 In brief, love is not negotiable because "love is repaid by love alone."

 The following are some supplementary references about the web-gift of love:

-"The winds of grace are blowing, but it is you who must raise your sails."
+but it is you who must raise your sails."

 Rabindranath Tagore (1861-1941)